flec/sfm/README.md

 ## Usage
 ### Datasets
-For sake of comfort, one sample datasets is already provided in the datasets folder.
+For sake of comfort, two datasets are already provided in the datasets folder:
+* house: Created for this project
+* fountain: Created by the EPFL: http://cvlabwww.epfl.ch/data/multiview/denseMVS.html
 ### Camera intrinsic parameters
 To avoid specifying the camera intrinsic parameters on every run in the GUI, one can define those in a file called `camera_intrinsic.yaml`, which must be in the same folder as the images.
 Replace `fx`, `fy`, `cx` and `cy` accordingly.